jcgfsantos/BLEMidiMETROland/README.md

 # BLEMidiMETROland
-Display for metronome from Roland FP30 / FP10 with ESP32 BLE
+Display for metronome from Roland FP30 / FP10 with ESP32 BLE.

 First of all many thanks to Drahoslav Bednář from https://pian.co/ (https://github.com/drahoslove/pianco).
 Without his support I would not be able to develop this code.